The Booth Brothers

 Frequently Asked Questions

-Some of The Booth Brothers's most popular songs include Because He Lives, He Saw It All, Look for Me at Jesus Feet, Jesus Saves, In Christ Alone - Medley / Live, In the Sweet by and By, Touch of the Master's Hand, Faith Keeps Walking, I Will Serve Thee, Amazing Grace - Live.
-These tracks have impressed fans and helped cement their place in the music industry.
+The Booth Brothers's most streamed songs include Because He Lives, He Saw It All, Look for Me at Jesus Feet, Jesus Saves, In Christ Alone - Medley / Live, In the Sweet by and By, Touch of the Master's Hand, Faith Keeps Walking, I Will Serve Thee, Amazing Grace - Live.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.